 Serving customers in a responsible way

-PFG is in the business of providing tailored and responsible products, services.
+PFG is in the business of providing tailored and responsible products, services and partnerships.
 We serve a wide range of customers.
 Some may bring in a regular salary while others have less consistent incomes or receive benefits.
 Many bring home average salaries, but we also work with customers with lower incomes and those who have had to deal with significant life events, such as divorce, job losses or long-term illness, which can cause them financial difficulty.

 Short or longer term financial difficulties can damage customers’ credit files, which can lead to them being underserved or totally excluded by mainstream lenders.
-The products, services and partnerships we offer are made to meet the needs of customers in the non-standard market.
+The products, services and partnerships we offer are made to meet the specific needs of these customers in the non-standard market.
 Our services can help people enter or re-renter the credit market, stay in control of their finances and build up their credit scores for the future.
 In the case of Moneybarn, where a vehicle is held as security, we are able to lend more credit for longer periods.

 Supporting customers in vulnerable situations

-Our call centre training and guidance is based around the customer protocol TEXAS (Thank, Explain, eXplicit consent, Ask and Signpost), developed by the Money Advice Trust and Royal College of Psychiatrists.
+More generally, our call centre training and guidance is based around the customer protocol TEXAS (Thank, Explain, eXplicit consent, Ask and Signpost), developed by the Money Advice Trust and Royal College of Psychiatrists.
 We also factor in guidance published by our regulators, the Financial Conduct Authority and the Prudential Regulation Authority.
 In some cases, colleagues can offer customers forbearance options, such as breathing space or an adjustment to their repayment plans, so they can better manage their finances.
 In some cases, a decision may be taken to write the debt off.

 Alongside equipping colleagues with the right skills to assist our customers, we have a long history of supporting a wide range of organisations in the money advice sector.
 Working with these organisations allows our customers to seek free or low-cost independent financial advice and support if they are facing financial hardship.